edmasters/mvp-cs5279/README.md

 Features that are not mocked-up but will hopefully be included once production is further along.

 1. Pdf parsing
-2. <strike>Comparison with similar roles</strike>
+2. Integrate stock api for company stock
-3. Cost of living
+4. <strike>Comparison with similar roles</strike>
-4. Commute time
+5. Cost of living
-5. Liquidity (Equity vs cash)
+6. Commute time